project-copacetic/copacetic/website/docs/scanner-plugins.md

 # Usage

-Scanner plugin binaries must be in `$PATH` and should be prefixed with `copa-`.
+Scanner plugin binaries must be in `$PATH`, and should be prefixed with `copa-` and have executable permissions.
 Copa will automatically detect and use the scanner plugin if it is in `$PATH`.

 For example, if you have a scanner plugin binary called `copa-foo` in `$PATH`, you can run `copa` with the following command: